 RIJI is a seven lesson program that prepares young people to effectively transition from education to employment by building their job-seeking skills.
-The Program is delivered to Year 9 - 12 students in the cities of Darebin, Moreland and Yarra.
+The Program is delivered to Year 9 - 12 students in the cities of Darebin, Merri-bek and Yarra.
 Although the Program is aimed at Year 10 students, the flexibility of RIJI allows schools to deliver the Program across different classes and cohorts.

-Teachers are provided with a framework to support student learning in order to develop and improve specific workreadiness skills including job search, resume and cover letter writing, and interview skills.
+Teachers are provided with a framework to support student learning in order to develop and improve specific work readiness skills including job search, resume and cover letter writing, and interview skills.
 Program delivery is strengthened by the development of relationships between schools and industry/employment services who bring 'real world' experience into the classroom.

-The Program has been delivered for 10 years and continues to create momentum within the community.
-Each year, between 80 to 90 volunteer interviews from local organisations, businesses and the community help students to prepare for employment by interviewing and providing feedback on their interview performance, resumes and cover letters.
+The Program has been delivered for over 15 years and continues to create momentum within the community.
+Each year, approximately 90 volunteer interviewers from local organisations, businesses and the community help students to prepare for employment by interviewing and providing feedback on their interview performance, resumes and cover letters.

-Student post-program evaluation indicates growth in confidence, employability skills and interview preparation, with students stating that the most valuable component of the Program was the opportunity to practice their interview skills and receive feedback.
+Student post-program evaluation indicates growth in confidence, employability skills and interview preparation, with students stating that the most valuable component of the Program was the opportunity to practice their interview skills and receive constructive feedback.